-WARNING 🛆
+WARNING

-Fuego ovens are a heavy piece of kit and can weigh between 600Kg and 1000Kg.
-We recommend that you consult with a professional landscaper or builder before you begin to build your stand or attempt to lift the oven into position.
-THE OVEN MUST NEVER BE TILTED ON ITS SIDE DURING TRANSPORTATION OR INSTALLATION, AS THE OVEN MAY SLIDE OFF THE BASE AND CAUSE PROPERTY DAMAGE, PERSONAL INJURY OR EVEN DEATH.
+Fuego ovens are a heavy piece of kit and can weigh between 450Kg and 1750Kg.
+We recommend that you consult with a professional installer, landscaper or builder before you begin to build your stand or attempt to lift the oven into position.
+THE OVEN MUST NEVER BE TILTED ON ITS SIDE OR ANGLE LIFTED DURING TRANSPORTATION OR INSTALLATION.
+AS THE OVEN MAY SLIDE OFF THE BASE AND CAUSE PROPERTY DAMAGE.
+PERSONAL INJURY OR EVEN DEATH.